roytam1/palemoon27/gfx/doc/AsyncPanZoom.md

 <ol>
 <li value="1">
 Input events arrive from the hardware/widget code into the APZ via APZCTreeManager::ReceiveInputEvent.
-The thread that invokes this is called the input thread, and may or may not be the same as the Gecko main thread.
+The thread that invokes this is called the input thread, and may or may not be the same as the Goanna main thread.
 </li>
 <li value="2">
 Conceptually the first thing that the APZCTreeManager does is to group these events into "input blocks".